Edward Hornor Coates: Pennsylvania politics

 In 1890, Coates was among the signatories of the "Independent Republicans of Pennsylvania" who backed the Democratic nominee Robert E. Pattison for Governor over the Republican nominee, George W. Delamater.
 A vote for Delamater, they stressed, would mean "the public indorsement" of the corrupt Matthew Stanley Quay, then the junior U.S. senator from Pennsylvania.
 Pattison would go on to win the Governorship.
 In 1894, Coates joined the ranks of the "Quaker City Rebels" in the continued fight against Quay and corrupt "bossism" politics.

+Personal life

+In 1872, Coates married Ella May Potts, who died two years later, on May 9, 1874, at the age of 22.
+Five years later, in 1879, he married Florence Van Leer Earle Coates, daughter of Philadelphia lawyer George H. Earle Sr. and granddaughter of U.S. Army officer Samuel Van Leer.
+This was also a second marriage for Florence; her first husband William Nicholson died in 1877 after only five years of marriage.
+Coates eventually adopted Florence's daughter from her first marriage, Alice Earle Nicholson.
+Florence and Edward had one child together in 1881, but the baby, Josephine Wisner Coates, died in infancy.